mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3807 Fighting Ships.md

 The _Plankwell_ dreadnought is a battleship designed to hold the center of a battleline against several enemy ships, serving as the core of a major task force.
-The largely component-based production methods used to build these dreadnoughts allows for a diverse armament spread and makes best use of the Imperium’s different planetary resources.
+The largely component-based production methods used to build these dreadnoughts allows for a diverse armament spread and makes best use of the Imperium's different planetary resources.
 For example, much of the ship can be built at TL13 or lower, allowing repairs to be made at more facilities, with high technology components limited to the main spinal mount, some secondary weapons, screens and electronics.